 Excited, I jumped in and tried to swim to the Manta Rays – impossible against the strong current.

-Deciding to motor upstream of the Rays and jumping back in, it isn’t long before both rays gracefully glide by – incredible!
+Deciding to motor upstream of the Rays and jump back in, it isn’t long before both rays gracefully glide by – incredible!

 Both came very close and are not scared at all.
-I’ve seen larger black Rays in Australia’s Whitsunday’s although today’s are much smaller and of a greyish colour.
+I’ve seen larger black Rays in Australia’s Whitsunday Islands although today’s are much smaller and of a greyish colour.
 Still, very beautiful and majestic – so humbling to be so close to these wild creatures and very memorable.

-After the snorkelling, we zipped back to Tehani-li.
-Skipper and crew had to free up the anchor as it became tangled in reef.
+After some amazing snorkelling and zipping back to Tehani-li, the skipper and crew had to free up the anchor as it became tangled in the reef.

-Motor-sailed the 10NM to Yalobi Bay (Wayasewa Island) and anchored for the night.
-A gorgeous quiet bay and anchorage with a local village on shore.
-A quick walk to stretch the legs before dinner, drinks, and settling in for the evening.
+Motor-sailed the 10NM to Yalobi Bay (Wayasewa Island) and anchored for the night, which is a gorgeous quiet bay and anchorage with a tiny local village along the shore.
+A quick walk to stretch the legs before dinner, drinks, and settling in for another lovely evening.

 Day 14 – Denarau again

-As I fly back to Australia for the return UK journey tomorrow, we set sail for the 30NM back from Tokato to Denarau in a light breeze and shrouded overcast day.
+As I fly back to Australia for the return UK journey tomorrow, sadly, the skipper sets sail for the 30NM back from Tokato to Denarau in a light breeze and shrouded sullen overcast day.

-The sea is quite flat so not a bumpy ride at all and quite a lovely sail for my last day out.
+With a flat sea, the sail is smooth and not a bumpy ride at all and quite a relaxing sail for my last day out.

-Sadly, it is finally time to say a heartfelt goodbye to my good friends and the gorgeous Tehani-li – their home for about ten years now.
+Sadly, it is finally time to say a heartfelt goodbye to my good friends and the gorgeous Tehani-li, which is their home for about ten years now.